Islamism in the United Kingdom: Early history

 Social disturbance began in the Muslim community in England in 1988 with the publication of the satirical novel The Satanic Verses in London.
-The book was condemned with a fatwa the following year.
+The book was condemned with a the following year.

-In 1989, an Islamic Party of Britain was founded by a Sheffield-born convert.

-The Islamic Forum of Europe was founded in 1990, reportedl by former members of the Jamaat-e-Islami-affiliated group Dawatul Islam, with whom it came into conflict over management of the East London Mosque "throughout the late 1980s" resulting in "two High Court injunctions" in 1990 in "response to violence" at the mosque.
+In 1989, the now defunct Islamic Party of Britain was founded by a Sheffield-born convert.
+The Islamic Forum of Europe was founded in 1990, reported by former members of the Jamaat-e-Islami-affiliated group Dawatul Islam, with whom it came into conflict over management of the East London Mosque "throughout the late 1980s" resulting in "two High Court injunctions" in 1990 in "response to violence" at the mosque.

 The Islamic Society of Britain (ISB) was set up in 1990 to promote Islamic values.
 The Young Muslims UK, established in 1984, was incorporated into ISB as its youth wing.
-In 1997, some supporters of the Muslim Brotherhood "broke off" from ISB to form the Muslim Association of Britain.